 Nationwide allows you to save money on car insurance with discounts.
 The company’s discount selection isn’t as extensive as some other insurers.
 However, there are still enough options to lower your rates by a wide margin.
 Below is a full look at the carriers discounts:

 Insurance Bundling/Multi-Policy Discount

-You can get a multi-policy discount by bundling with Nationwide.
-If you combine, or shall we say, bundle two or more policies together, the savings will be significant.
-Bundling homeowners and auto is a no-brainer, with up to 20% of savings at stake.
+You qualify for the multi-policy discount if you combine two or more policies together.
+Bundling insurance is a no-brainer, with up to 20% of savings at stake.
 Based on our findings, Nationwide has the third-best home and auto insurance bundle out there.

 Nationwide claims on its website that most save an average of $646 a year when they bundle home and auto.

 The following are examples of some policy bundling options: